Sedoronin/RDF-smoothing/README.md

-# RDFsmooth — RDF Smoothing and Visualization Tool
+# RDF-smoothing — RDF Smoothing and Visualization Tool

 This Python script allows you to smooth and visualize radial distribution function (RDF) data using several techniques: **Moving Average**, **Univariate Spline Interpolation**, and **Gaussian Filtering**.
 It also generates an interactive Plotly chart for comparison and saves the smoothed data to disk.